At hurricane ground zero, where it’s like ‘a bomb went off,’ grueling cleanup begins

 The work pace picked up steadily through the day, even though the scale of the disaster seemed overwhelming and no one had electricity, running water or cellphone service.

-Even Scott, who has toured a number of hurricane zones in the last two years, seemed stunned at the severity of the damage.
+Even Scott, who has toured a number of hurricane zones in the past two years, seemed stunned at the severity of the damage.

 “Mexico Beach … It’s like a bomb went off.
 It’s like a war zone,” Scott said during his visit Friday morning.
-Federal Emergency Management Director Brock Long called it “wiped out.”
-The only upbeat news: No reported deaths.
+Brock Long, head of the Federal Emergency Management Agency, called it “wiped out.”

 Just 30 miles from Panama City, the largest town in Bay County, Mexico Beach has just over 1,000 residents and was a destination known for a quiet family-style appeal that drew vacationers, mostly from Georgia, and many part-timers.